Graph Convolutional Neural Networks Sensitivity under Probabilistic Error Model: Problem Formulation

-where the 1st term is responsible for edge removal with probability $\epsilon_1$, while the 2nd term is responsible for edge addition with probability $\epsilon_2$.
-The error model can be seen as adding two Erd\"os-R\'enyi graphs on the top of the true graph.
+where the first term is responsible for edge deletion with probability $\epsilon_1$, and the second term accounts for edge addition with probability $\epsilon_2$.
+This error model can be conceptualized as superimposing two ER graphs on top of the original graph.
+To better illustrate this model, we utilize visual aids based on a random geometric graph \cite{penrose2003random, hagberg2008networx}.
+Fig.~\ref{fig:ERmodelVis} visually represents the transition from the original graph to perturbed versions, which include the graph with only edge deletions ($\epsilon_1=0.3,\epsilon_2=0$), the graph with only edge additions ($\epsilon_1=0,\epsilon_2=0.1$), and the graph with both edge deletions and additions ($\epsilon_1=0.3,\epsilon_2=0.1$).
+Each state depicts the progressive impacts of the perturbations.